 - Unstable Dentures: If you wear dentures that are loose or uncomfortable, implant-supported dentures can provide greater stability and confidence.

-4 Different Types of Dental Implants
+4 Types of Dental Implants

 1) Endosteal Implants: